 You’ll learn more about angles and congruent angles in the next chapter.

-Take note of the word “closed”; this means that all of the endpoints of the line segments must touch an endpoint of another segment.
+Take note of the word “closed”; this means that all endpoints of the line segments must touch an endpoint of another segment.
 The points where these line segments touch the endpoint of another line segment are called the vertices or the corners of the polygon.

 Convex and Non-convex Polygons